johnktaylor/user_repository_service/README.md

 # User Repository Service

 ## Overview
-The User Repository Service manages user data and supports secure operations through cryptographic signatures and encryption.
-It handles CRUD operations, batch processing, and integrates with messaging systems like RabbitMQ.
+The User Repository Service manages user data and provides secure operations through cryptographic signing, verification, and AES encryption.
+It supports CRUD operations, batch processing, and integrates with RabbitMQ for asynchronous message handling.
+The service is capable of performing a Diffie-Hellman key exchange to derive a shared symmetric key for optional message encryption.

-Please note this software is currently under heavy development.
+Please note this software is under active development.

 ## Features
-- **CRUD Operations:** Create, read, update, and delete user data.
+- **CRUD Operations:** Create, read, update, and delete user records and associated details.
-- **Batch Operations:** Execute grouped actions atomically.
+- **Batch Operations:** Execute grouped actions atomically, with support for both plain and encrypted messages.
-- **Secure Communication:** Utilizes digital signatures and AES encryption.
+- **Secure Communication:**
+  - **Message Signing and Verification:** Uses RSA with PKCS#1 v1.5 padding and SHA-256 hashing to sign messages.
+All messages include a `signature` field which the service validates against public keys stored in the configured `public_keys_dir`.
+  - **Key Exchange:** Supports a key exchange process via the `key_exchange_request` operation, allowing clients and the service to derive an AES encryption key.
+  - **Message Encryption:** Optionally encrypt message payloads using AES in CBC mode when the `encrypt` flag is set.
+The symmetric key is obtained from the Diffie-Hellman key exchange.
-- **Message Processing:** Supports JSON-based messaging with RabbitMQ integration.
+- **Message Processing:** Accepts JSON-based messages with fields like `client_id`, `request_id`, `timestamp`, `operation`, and `data`.
-- **Testing:** Includes unit and integration tests for continuous validation.
+- **Testing:** Includes both unit and integration tests, including tests for encryption workflows. **Integration tests should not be run in a production environment.**

 ## Setup
 1. **Clone the Repository:**